 Method 1: Recover Quick Formatted Drive Using Disk Drill

 The most effective way of recovering data on your own if you don’t have a backup is data recovery software.
-Not all data recovery software is the same though, so it’s essential you use a capable solution.
+In this case, we need a tool that can recover files after the file system has been lost/formatted and make the whole process manageable for a regular user.
 That’s why we recommend Disk Drill Hard Drive Recovery tool.

 This is how you recover data from a quick formatted drive using Disk Drill: